Essay 1 of 3·March 2026·12 min read

 The strongest argument for embracing any gold rush is what it builds.

 Belinda Mulrooney, the Klondike's richest woman, understood this intuitively.
-She arrived in Dawson with goods she'd hauled over the Chilkoot Pass — silk underwear, cotton cloth, hot water bottles.
+She arrived in Dawson with goods she'd hauled over the Chilkoot Pass.
+Things like silk underwear, cotton cloth, hot water bottles.
 Once she arrived, she tossed her last coin into the river.
 Her goods netted a 600% profit.
 She built Dawson's finest hotel and brought the town its first telephone.
+She understood something the miners missed: the opportunity wasn't in the gold.
+It was in the people who came for the gold.

 Stake your claim